 More advanced solutions offer energy modeling and prediction.
 These integrate energy pricing and weather forecasts, then provide organizations the necessary decision inputs to automated peak shaving or load shifting to optimize energy costs and possibly avoid demand.
 High accuracy energy metering data can be used to validate utility bills to uncover any potential errors.

 As noted in the previous post, dedicated applications are now available that simplify participation in programs such as demand response.
 Signals from the smart grid are received, evaluated, then acted on by coordinating the facility’s energy resources.
 They can also determine the best times to self-consume renewable energy resources or recharge onsite energy storage based on energy pricing and other factors.

 These new analytic tools are available today to facility teams.
 Taking this one step further, ‘managed services’ give facilities additional power management expertise they may not have in house.
 Basic service levels can include reliability and efficiency improvements.
 More advanced options may include energy contract optimization and energy sustainability measures, including help achieving ISO50001 energy management certification and LEED ratings.

-Schneider Electric is a leader in smart power distribution, offering a range of unified, simplified solutions including power monitoring and control software such as EcoStruxure™ Power Monitoring Expert and Power SCADA Operation, and energy analytics software such as EcoStruxure Facility Advisor (formerly Facility Insights).
-We also offer expert services that support the entire building and power distribution life cycle, from design and build through operation and maintenance.
+Schneider Electric is a leader of innovative power solutions, offering a range of power monitoring and control software such as EcoStruxure™ Power Monitoring Expert and Power SCADA Operation, or cloud-based maintenance software such as EcoStruxure Facility Expert.
+We also offer expert digital services that support the entire building and power distribution life cycle, from design and build through operation and maintenance.